Ontario Highway 41: Madawaska River – Pembroke

 Beyond Griffith, Highway 41 travels through the municipality of Greater Madawaska.
 It winds in a generally northeast direction towards Dacre.
-However, just west of that community, it descends into the Ottawa Valley and meets Highway 132.
+West of that community, it descends into the Ottawa Valley and meets Highway 132.
 At that junction, drivers must turn to remain on Highway 41; Highway 132 continues through Dacre.
 The route proceeds north, now in the municipality of Bonnechere Valley, and shortly after passing Constant Lake, straightens towards Eganville.
 Farmland appears for the first time at the hamlet of Perrault.

 An intersection with former Highway 512 marks the entrance to Eganville, as well as the beginning of the Connecting Link Agreement through the town.
 After crossing the Bonnechere River, it meets Highway 60, with both highways becoming concurrent northward; the Connecting Link ends at Hartwig Street.

 Approximately 3 km north of Eganville, Highway 41 departs from Highway 60 and travels eastward through a mixture a farmland and forests within the municipality of North Algona Wilberforce.
 It gradually wraps around the east side of Lake Doré, before curving northward.
 After crossing Snake Creek at the northeastern tip of the lake, the highway travels straight north through forests.
 It passes through several communities within a short distance, the most significant of which is Rankin.
 Near its northern end, the route zig-zags into the municipality of Laurentian Valley, then curves northeast to intersect Highway 17 on the outskirts of Pembroke.

 Within the town, both Highway 41 and Highway 148 are maintained under a Connecting Link Agreement.

-Highway 41 follows Paul Martin Drive, River Road, and McKay Street through Pembroke before ending just south of the Ottawa River.
-The intersection of McKay Street and Pembroke Street serves as the northern terminus of Highway 41, as well as the western terminus of Highway 148.
+Highway 41 follows Paul Martin Drive, River Road, and Mackay Street through Pembroke before ending just south of the Ottawa River.
+The intersection of Mackay Street and Pembroke Street serves as the northern terminus of Highway 41, as well as the western terminus of Highway 148.